Aitana Bonmatí: 2018–19

-2019–20 season
+2019–20

 Despite an approach from Bayern Munich, Bonmatí signed a new contract with Barcelona in the summer of 2019 that would keep her at the club until 2022.
 For her performances with Barcelona and Spain in the previous season, she won Catalan women's player of the year with 68% of the vote.

 In 2020, she made her 100th appearance for Barcelona, coming on as a substitute against Tacón.
 Following a brief period of injury, she was substituted on in both matches of the Supercopa de España, including the final that Barcelona won 10–1 over Real Sociedad.
-Months later, following a decision from the RFEF to suspend the 2019-20 league season due to the COVID-19 pandemic, Barcelona were given the title, making it Aitana's first league title with the club as a senior player.
+Months later, following a decision from the RFEF to suspend the 2019–20 league season due to the COVID-19 pandemic, Barcelona were given the title, making it Bonmatí's first league title with the club as a senior player.

-2020–21 season
+2020–21

 In the middle of the 2020–21 season, Bonmatí played the final of the 2019–20 Copa de la Reina against Logroño, postponed a year later than normal due to COVID-19 concerns.
 She scored Barcelona's second goal of the final from a shot just inside the area, and earned the title of Copa de la Reina Final MVP for her performance.

-In the semifinals of that season's Champions League, Bonmatí provided an assist to Jenni Hermoso that brought Barcelona to a 1–1 draw in the first leg against Paris Saint-Germain.
+In the semi-finals of that season's Champions League, Bonmatí provided an assist to Jenni Hermoso that brought Barcelona to a 1–1 draw in the first leg against Paris Saint-Germain.
 Barcelona won the second leg against PSG 2–1, where she started and was subbed out in the 79th minute for Asisat Oshoala.
 On 16 May 2021, she started her second Champions League final, this time against Chelsea.
 She scored off a ball from Alexia Putellas by dribbling past Jess Carter, giving Barcelona a 3–0 lead in the 21st minute.
-Barcelona finished the match as champions with a resounding 4–0 win, and Bonmatí's performance in the match earned her Champions League Final MVP.
+Barcelona finished the match as champions with a resounding 4–0 win, and Bonmatí's performance in the match earned her Champions League final MVP.
 Her goal was also voted 5th-best of the tournament, and she was included in the UWCL Squad of the Season for the first time.
 Later in the year, Bonmatí was listed as a nominee to the UEFA Women's Champions League Midfielder of the Season award.

+Following the season, Bonmatí was in high demand and received transfer offers from teams in England, France, and Germany.
+In June 2021, Lyon reportedly offered to quadruple Bonmatí's salary along with paying Barcelona a €500,000 transfer fee – double the world record at the time – for her; though Barcelona was in a period of economic uncertainty, neither the club nor Bonmatí wanted her to move.